tmatyashovsky/lambda-architecture-jeeconf-kyiv/README.md

 ```
 Make sure that you have entered correct values that correspond to your twitter account.

+### Testing
+Streaming pipeline is cover with tests in order to demonsrate how easily streaming applications can be tested via Spark.
+Stream from filesystems is used in order to mock stream from Twitter.
+Also *tweets.txt* is being generated with some dummy tweets (and particular hashtags) to verify correctness too.

 ### Run

+From your favourite IDE plese run `ApplicationConfiguration` main method.
+This will use default configuration bundled in the source code.

-In order to run the application please add spring.config.location parameter that corresponds to directory that contains your custom application.properties and twitter4j.properties (in our example your user home directory).
+In order to run the application with custom configuration please add spring.config.location parameter that corresponds to directory that contains your custom *application.properties* and *twitter4j.properties* (in our example your user home directory).
 Or just enumerate them explicitly, for instance:
 ```
 spring.config.location=/Users/<your user>/application.properties,/Users/<your user>/twitter4j.properties
 ```